NCERT Solutions Class 10 Science Chapter 16 – CBSE Free PDF Download

 - Uneven distribution of resources between the rich and the poor.

 1. Why should we conserve forests and wildlife?

 The conservation of forests is very important for the stability of the environment.
-Forests serve as a home to a huge variety of life-forms.
-Destruction of these forests can disturb the food chain and lead to the extinction of many important species.
+Forests serve as a home to a huge variety of life forms.
+Destruction of forests can disturb the food chain and lead to the extinction of many important species.
 Also, forests protect the soil from erosion and play a vital role in the water cycle.
 The loss of forests can severely affect the day-to-day lives of humans.

 2. Suggest some approaches towards the conservation of forests.

 Some steps that can be taken to conserve forests include:

 Placement of security forces in forests to prevent the poaching and smuggling of forest resources.

 Incorporating steps to protect the forest dwellers without disturbing their lifestyles.

 Avoiding the conversion of forest land into roads, buildings, and dams.

 1. Find out about the traditional systems of water harvesting/ management in your region.